 If you have any questions please feel free to contact our offices located in Fairhope, Brewton, and Atmore, AL. We offer the newest diagnostic and treatment technologies for all your podiatric needs.

-Blisters are prone to making everyday activities extremely uncomfortable.
-If your feet are hurting, contact Brent Harwood, DPM from Southeast Podiatry.
+Proper foot care is something many older adults forget to consider.
+If you have any concerns about your feet and ankles, contact Brent Harwood, DPM from Southeast Podiatry.
 Our doctor can provide the care you need to keep you pain-free and on your feet.

 If you have any questions please feel free to contact our offices located in Fairhope, Brewton, and Atmore, AL. We offer the newest diagnostic and treatment technologies for all your podiatric needs.

-What Is Wound Care?
+What Is a Bunion?

 If you have any questions please feel free to contact our offices located in Fairhope, Brewton, and Atmore, AL. We offer the newest diagnostic and treatment technologies for all your podiatric needs.